Why Benefits Enrollment Is Still Stuck in 2015

 Most AI deployments in this space today are point solutions.
 A chatbot that answers plan questions.
 An OCR tool that processes paper forms.
 They're better than nothing.
 But they're not connected to each other, and they're not governed in a way that makes a compliance officer comfortable extending them real authority.

 What the market needs — and what I believe is technically achievable right now — is AI that operates inside an explicit governance framework.
 One where the rules aren't hardcoded into the model but are maintained as auditable, updateable policy logic that the AI references at runtime.
 Where every decision an AI agent makes can be traced back to a specific rule, a specific data input, and a specific authorization boundary.
-Where a broker or compliance officer can actually see why the system did what it did.

 That's different from "AI with guardrails," which usually means someone added a content filter.
 I'm talking about AI that treats regulatory and operational constraints as first-class inputs — not afterthoughts.